dfinity/portal/docs/developer-docs/setup/accounts.md

 dfx identity get-principal
 ```

-The principal will looks something like this:
+The principal will look something like this:

 ```
 itk7v-ihlxk-ktdrh-fcnst-vkoou-orj77-52ogl-jqwj5-zpfdv-az3lr-xqe